ade/Cubematic/docs/internal/sky/nether.md

 - Nether gold ore
 - Nether quartz ore
 - Crimson/warped nylium, which leads to fungi, planks, etc
+  - What if sculk catalysts are used to grow them?

 # Already obtainable and need no action (-> reminder how it works)
 - Magma blocks -> Craft with magma cream from magma cubes